Cookie Notice

 Where can I find the payment details for private withdrawals? 🔎

-Open the app, select "Company Information" from the menu, and go to "Reports to Download."
-From the list of reports, select "Withdrawal Report" and specify the time period for which you want to view private withdrawals.
+Open the app, select "Company details" from the menu and go to "Reports to download".
+From the list of reports, select "Income Statement" and specify the period for which you want to view the company's results.

 A sole proprietor doesn’t have a payslip – use an income statement for official matters 📄